Ghana plans $500 mln London listing of gold royalty fund - sources

 The deal would also come at a time when the market for IPOs has come roaring back after a dismal first half of the year, with The Hut Group THG.L sealing a 5.4 billion pound ($6.99 billion) float last week.

-(Reporting by Abhinav Ramnarayan, Clara Denina and Helen Reid; editing by Emelia Sithole-Matarise)
+(Reporting by Abhinav Ramnarayan, Clara Denina and Helen Reid; editing by Emelia Sithole-Matarise and Hugh Lawson)

 ((Abhinav.Ramnarayan@thomsonreuters.com; 0044 751 745 1044;))